- A property owner who failed to maintain a property, resulting in injuries that led to death.

 A wrongful death claim could also be made against someone who intentionally caused a death.
 For example, a murderer could be sued by the family members of the victim.

-Types Of Compensation Available In A Wrongful Death Case
+Types Of Compensation Available

 If a close relative has been killed as a result of another person’s wrongdoing, you could obtain monetary compensation through negotiating an out-of-court settlement or through a wrongful death case that goes to court and is decided by a judge or jury.
 A New York City wrongful death lawyer can negotiate the settlement on your behalf or help you prove your case in court in order to maximize damages.